dsol-cpu/dsol-cpu/README.md

 ### Hi there - 👋

 ##

-- I’m a Software Engineer, Game Developer, and 2D and 3D Artist
 - Currently looking for a Software Engineer or Gameplay Programmer role
 - Fun fact: I also illustrate and develop games!
 <br />